azerinnan/EDA_supplychain/README.md

 ### 5. Bivariate Analysis

-To identify the relationship between two variables, three functions will be define, based on the types of variables which are categorical and numerical with continous variables.
+To identify the relationship between two variables, three functions are defined based on the types of variables which are categorical and numerical with continous variables.

-Function will be define based on type of variable:
+Function are structured as follows:
- - Scatter plot, Pearson and Spearman correlation will be used to determine the relationship between continous numerical variables.
+ - **Scatter plot**, **Pearson correlation** and **Spearman correlation** determine the relationships between continous numerical variables.
- - The Chi-Square test will be used to check the relationship between categorical variables.
+ - The **Chi-Square test** check the relationships between categorical variables.
- - The ANOVA test will be used to determine relationship between categorical and numerical variables.
+ - The **ANOVA test** determine relationship between categorical and numerical variables.

 ```python